lsaffie/lsaffie.github.io/_posts/2018-10-29-Luis-Saffie-README.md

 ## Feedback

-Feedback is encouraged and welcomed because just like most people, I'm far from perfect and always learning.
+Feedback is encouraged and welcomed because just like most people, I’m far from perfect and always learning.
 Let me know your thoughts :)